 What is it?

-It’s a recipe that’s only been copied in the compact class by Kia with the Proceed, making the pricier CLA Shooting Brake a unique proposition at the premium end of the class.
+It’s a recipe that’s been copied in the compact class only by the Kia Proceed, making the pricier CLA Shooting Brake a unique proposition at the premium end of the class.

 We’ve already sampled the second-generation Shooting Brake in hot AMG 35 guise, but here we’re focussing on the regular 220d.
 At the moment at least, this 2.0-litre 187bhp turbodiesel is only available with front-wheel drive.
 Should you want the traction advantages of four-wheel drive, you’ll need one of the AMGs.